cantino/mcfly/README.md

 * Includes a simple action to scrub any history item from the McFly database and your shell history files.
 * Designed to be extensible for other shells in the future.
 * Written in Rust, so it's fast and safe.
+* You can type `%` to match any number of characters when searching.

 ## Prioritization